Pension FAQs

 As an employee, can I contribute one-time lump-sum amounts?

-Eligible one-time lump-sum amounts are only permissible when purchasing additional pension.
+Eligible one-time lump-sum amounts are permissible only when purchasing additional pension.
 Learn more about purchasing additional pension.

 Can the annual pension factor change?